raunak-dev-edu/raunak-dev-edu/README.md

 ### Hi there 👋

 # 💫 About Me:
-Myself Raunak Kumar Gupta, 2nd Year B.Tech Student from IIT Patna.
-I am a full-stack web developer with experience in HTML, CSS, JavaScript, ReactJs, NodeJS, MongoDB, Django, and Python.
-I have done several projects and contributed to open-source projects like [Hacktoberfest2022](https://hacktoberfest.com/).
-I am keen to learn new tech stacks and contribute to open-source projects.
+#### Myself Raunak Kumar Gupta, a passionate full stack web developer with 1.5 years of experience in designing, developing, and maintaining web applications.
+I have a strong background in both front-end and back-end technologies and enjoy working on complex projects that challenge me to constantly improve my skills.
+#### In terms of front-end development, I am proficient in HTML, CSS, JavaScript, and various front-end frameworks such as Reactjs and SvelteJs.
+I am also skilled in Figma for designing best UI/UX and prototyping web applications.
+#### On the back-end, I am skilled in Node.js and various back-end frameworks such as Express.js and Django.
+I am also proficient in database technologies such as SQL and MongoDB, and have experience working with APIs and integrating third-party services.
+#### I am also a lifelong learner who stays up-to-date with the latest web development trends and technologies.

 # 📊 GitHub Stats: